 PHA Homes is an independent body and a charity that is dependent primarily on the income from rents to provide the best housing and related services possible, while remaining financially viable.
 The Association believes that PHA Homes has a responsibility to support tenants who find themselves in dire circumstances beyond their control.

-PHA Homes act as responsible landlords and registered providers of social housing and ensure that our properties are affordable for our future tenants but carrying out Financial Assessments before offering the property.
+PHA Homes act as responsible landlords and registered providers of social housing and ensure that our properties are affordable for our future tenants buy carrying out Financial Assessments before offering the property.

-We can also carry out Financial Assessments to ascertain affordability for existing tenants in respect of payment arrangements.
-We can use income and expenditure details to calculate whether our tenants have a surplus or a deficit.
+We would be more than happy to set an affordable payment arrangement with you to clear the arrears over an agreed period of time.
+If you are unsure what is affordable for you, we can carry out Financial Assessments to ascertain affordability for existing tenants in respect of payment arrangements.
+We can use income and expenditure details to calculate whether you have a surplus or a deficit.

 Depending on the surplus any outstanding monies could be cleared in full or an appropriate payment arrangement can be set up.
 If there is a deficit then the Association will signpost you to financial advice.
-If you find yourself struggling financially you should seek your own independent advice from either;
+Please see the ‘Useful Contacts’ heading at the bottom of the page to seek your own financial advice.